-Boating is the perfect way to explore Biscayne National Park.
-With your boat you can enjoy the protected waters of Biscayne Bay, travel to the northernmost Florida Keys, and visit and explore living coral reefs.
-Your access to all of these magnificent resources is limited only by your available time and your skills as a boat operator.
+Boating is the perfect way to explore the park.
+Explore the protected waters of Biscayne Bay, visit the northernmost Florida Keys and discover living coral reefs.
+Your access to these magnificent resources is limited only by time and your skills as a boat operator.

-There are four nearby county marinas that provide access to park waters for boaters.
+There are four county marinas nearby that provide access to boaters.

-For those who wish to improve their boating skills, free boating education classes are available to the public.
-The class is offered every three to four months depending on how many people have signed up for the courses.
+For those who wish to improve their boating skills, free boating education classes are available.

-Boating skills are of primary importance while you are in the park to both ensure your safety and to protect fragile resources.
-With this in mind:
+Boating skills are important to ensure your safety and to protect fragile resources -

-- Know boating's "Rules of the Road" and always keep Boating Safety in mind.
+- Know the "rules of the road" and keep boating safety in mind.

-- Most of the waters in Biscayne National Park are very shallow and knowing the tides is very important.
-See Tide Predictions.
+- Park waters are mostly very shallow and knowing the tides is important.
+See tide predictions.

 - Personal watercraft (JetSkis, Waverunners, etc. .) are .